Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/preinstall_win.md

     system type

-These selections affect the minimum hardware and software requirements for the product and may be inter- dependent.
+These selections affect the minimum hardware and software requirements for the product and may be inter-dependent.

 {{< TransferCFT/axwayvariablesComponentShortName  >}} is based on an external network layer, which must be installed before operating the product.
 And note that if other applications are running at the same time as {{< TransferCFT/axwayvariablesComponentShortName  >}}, the RAM requirement needs to be increased.